qixuxiang/orb-slam2_with_semantic_label/README.md

 ### 2.2 run
-1. Download  yolov3.weights, yolov3.cfg and coco.names ans put them to bin folder,they can be found in [YOLO V3](https://github.com/qixuxiang/YOLOv3_SpringEdition).
+1. Download  yolov3.weights, yolov3.cfg and coco.names and put them to bin folder,they can be found in [YOLO V3](https://github.com/qixuxiang/YOLOv3_SpringEdition).

 2. Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it to data folder.
 3. Associate RGB images and depth images using the python script [associate.py](http://vision.in.tum.de/data/datasets/rgbd-dataset/tools).
 We already provide associations for some of the sequences in *Examples/RGB-D/associations/*.
 You can generate your own associations file executing: